-Inspector Name (pri int): Inspector Initials: Inspector Name (pri int): Inspector Initials: Inspector Name (pri Inspector Initials:
+Inspector Name (print): Inspector Initials:

+Inspector Name (print): Inspector Initials:

+Inspector Name (print): Inspector Initials:

 Individual Radioactive Shipment Inventory

 APPENDIX L

 This form must be completed by the primary investigator and sent to the Radiation Safety Officer on completion.
 New orders for radioisotopes will not be approved until this form has been forwarded to the Radiation Safety Officer for review and signature.